 It wasn’t a tour by any means.
 Just a two-week pleasure cruise through London, Hvar and Paris.
 Semi-work related.
-I did have music on me and played where I could but that wasn’t focus.
+I did have music on me and played where I could but that wasn’t a focus.
 You’re really boxed in a corner living in Australia so it’s always nice to travel.

 Name some best moments from this trip.

 It was actually my first time in London.
-For a while it was never an appealing destination but I was proven wrong — I loved every moment, especially presenting a live show on NTS.
+For a while, it was never an appealing destination but I was proven wrong – I loved every moment, especially presenting a live show on NTS.
 FOR Festival in Croatia was an unparalleled experience.
 I stocked up enough vitamin D for a generation and Maurice Fulton, Morgan Geist and Danny Wang smashed it on the last night.
 I finally met a lot of past NIMH contributors in Paris – Ron Morelli, Julien Dechery and the Antinote crew.

 Tell about live show on NTS.
 What’s it, your new show?
 Or is it only occasional mix on someone’s show?

 Noise In My Head has really had two chapters.
 The first six years were broadcast live on 3RRR FM, a community station in Melbourne.
 After relocating to Sydney, I’ve been pre-recording shows at home and airing them intermittently on NTS.
-The London show made me realise how much I’d missed live radio.
+The London show made me realize how much I’d missed live radio.
 I got lost in the chat room for a while, communicating with listeners about tracks and letting a few tracks run out.

 Can you say radio is your passion?

 Absolutely.
 Only my car has a Japanese stereo with an FM band that goes as high as 87.9, so I don’t listen to it as much.
-It’s definitely my foundation though and I romanticize with the idea of people accidently tuning into a frequency like 3RRR and stumbling upon this other world.
+It’s definitely my foundation though and I romanticize with the idea of people accidentally tuning into a frequency like 3RRR and stumbling upon this other world.